BYD Auto: 2003–2008: Establishment and early years

-In 2005, BYD Auto contributed 10% to BYD Company's revenue.
-As its automotive business grew, by 2006, BYD Auto's contribution increased to 25%.
-In the first half of 2009, BYD Auto accounted for 55% of its parent company total revenue, marking the first time it contributed more than half of the company's earnings.
-By 2008, BYD Auto owned two vehicle assembly manufacturing plants in Xi'an and in Shenzhen with a production capacity of 300,000 units per year, an R&D and testing center in Shanghai, and a moulding plant in Beijing.
+In 2005, BYD Auto contributed 10% of BYD Company's total revenue.
+As its automotive business expanded, this share rose to 25% by 2006.
+In the first half of 2009, BYD Auto accounted for 55% of the parent company's total revenue, the first time its automotive division had contributed more than half of overall earnings.
+By 2008, BYD Auto operated two vehicle assembly plants in Xi'an and Shenzhen with a combined production capacity of 300,000 units per year, alongside an R&D and testing centre in Shanghai and a moulding plant in Beijing.

-After years of sales growth, widespread withdrawal of BYD dealerships were reported in large Chinese cities during 2010 due to excessively rapid expansion, limited model range, and internal competition that presented difficulties for dealers.
-It was exacerbated by BYD's focus on production capacity over quality.
-BYD responded by adjusting its annual production target from 800,000 to 600,000 vehicles, but fell short, reaching only 517,000 vehicles that year.
-In the subsequent three years, BYD shifted its attention to resolving concerns related to quality, dealership channels, and brand promotion.
+Following years of sales growth, widespread withdrawal of BYD dealerships was reported in major Chinese cities during 2010, attributable to excessively rapid expansion, a limited model range, and internal competition that created difficulties for dealers.
+The situation was compounded by BYD's emphasis on production capacity over product quality.
+In response, BYD reduced its annual production target from 800,000 to 600,000 vehicles; however, actual output fell short of the revised target, reaching only 517,000 units that year.
+Over the subsequent three years, BYD redirected its focus toward resolving concerns related to quality, dealer channel management, and brand development.